 Charged with oversight of our finances, the treasurer is a key committee member.

-John took over this job from Pauline Keogh, who is sadly for us leaving Kuwait for greener climes, in June 2016.
+John took over this job in June 2016.

-For 2016 he has been welcomed onto the committee for the knowledge and experience he brings.
-We are extremely happy that he has agreed to take on the job of Boat Officer.
+In 2016 Sean was welcomed onto the committee for the knowledge and experience he brings, and we are extremely happy that he agreed to take on the job of Boat Officer.

 Jonathan has only just joined Kuwait Mantas Diving Club, having learnt to dive on holiday.
 He seems to have inexhaustible energy in doing things for the boat and the club, which we are happy to channel into looking after our equipment.